mirror-mkm/gitops_101/README.md

-Now , my python-flask application can be deployed on ArgoCD.
+Now , python-flask application can be deployed on ArgoCD.